Pickering, Ontario

-Pickering (2021 population 99,186) is a city located in Southern Ontario, Canada, immediately east of Toronto in Durham Region.
+Pickering (2021 census population: 99,186) is a city located in Southern Ontario, Canada, immediately east of Toronto in the Regional Municipality of Durham.
+It is named after the town of Pickering, in North Yorkshire.

 Beginning in the 1770s, the area was settled by primarily British colonists.
-An increase in population occurred after the American Revolutionary War, when the Crown resettled Loyalists and encouraged new immigration.
-Many of the smaller rural communities have been preserved and function as provincially significant historic sites and museums.
+An increase in population occurred after the American Revolutionary War, when the Crown resettled United Empire Loyalist and encouraged new immigration.
+Many of the smaller rural communities have been preserved and function as provincially significant historic sites in the Golden Horseshoe and Ontario museums.
 The city also includes the Pickering Casino Resort, a multi-billion-dollar casino complex.

 History

 Early period

 The present-day Pickering was Aboriginal territory for thousands of years.
-The Wyandot (called the Huron by Europeans), who spoke an Iroquoian language, were the historical people living here in the 15th century.
+The Wendat (called the Huron by Europeans), who spoke an Iroquoian language, were the historical people living here in the 15th century.
 Archeological remains of a large village have been found here, known as the Draper Site.
-Later, the Wyandot moved northwest to Georgian Bay, where they established their historic homeland.
+Later, the Wendat moved northwest to Georgian Bay, where they established their historic homeland.
 There they encountered French explorers in the early 17th century, followed by missionaries and fur traders.

 The first recorded history of this area was made in 1669, when the French Jesuit missionary François de Salignac de la Mothe-Fénelon noted reaching what he called the Seneca (more likely the Onondaga) village of Gandatsetiagon, on the shores of Frenchman's Bay (for whom it would be named).
-The Onondaga (and the Seneca) were among the Five Nations of the Iroquois Confederacy.
-The Onondaga (and other Iroquois) generally occupied territory to the south and west of Lakes Ontario and Erie in present-day New York that extended into Pennsylvania and the Ohio Valley, where they maintained hunting grounds.
+The Onondaga (and the Seneca) were among the Five Nations of the Haudenosaunee Confederacy.
+The Onondaga (and other Haudenosaunee) generally occupied territory to the south and west of Lakes Ontario and Erie in present-day New York that extended into Pennsylvania and the Ohio Valley, where they maintained hunting grounds.
 (The Seneca were located farther west, near Seneca Lake, among the Finger Lakes.
 Fenelon wintered at the village and started missionary work with this people.)